zydou/arti/doc/dev/notes/rpc-meta-draft.md

 ### Cancellation

-> TODO: take a request ID (as usual),
-> and the ID of the request-to-cancel as a parameter.
->
+> At present (Sep 2024)
-> (Using the 'id' as the subject of the request is too cute IMO,
-> even if we change the request's meaning to
-> "cancel every request with the same id as this request".)
+> a cancellation mechanism is not implemented.

 To try to cancel a request,
-there is a "cancel" method, taking arguments of the form:
+the RPC session object supports an `rpc:cancel` method, taking parameters of the form:

 ```
 { "request_id": id }